v0.7

 Curie Maven Gradle

-Startup Native binary — instant JVM cold start (~1–2 s) JVM + daemon
+Startup Native binary — instant JVM cold start (~1–2 s) Quick, but only if resource heavy daemon already started

 Reproducible output Yes, default Extra plugin Extra plugin